 - 1. President's Role.
-The President assures the integrity of the Board's process. - A. The job result of the President is that responsible for ensuring that the Board behaves consistently with its own rules and those legitimately imposed upon it from outside the organization. - Meeting discussion content will be only those issues, which according to Board policy, clearly belong to the Board to decide, not the CEO/General Manager.

-Deliberation will be fair, open, and thorough, but also timely, orderly, and kept to the point.in conformance with the meeting's approved agenda.

-- B. The authority of the President consists in making is limited to decisions that fall within topics covered by Board policies on governance process and Board-CEO/General Manager linkage, with the exception of (a) employment or termination of a CEO/General Manager and (b) where the Board specifically delegates portions of this authority to others.
+The President assures the integrity of the Board's process. - A. The President is responsible for ensuring that the Board behaves consistently with its own rules and those imposed upon it from outside the organization. - 1.
+Meeting discussion content will be only those issues, which according to Board policy, clearly belong to the Board to decide, not the CEO/General Manager. - 2.
+Deliberation will be fair, open, and thorough, but also timely, orderly, and in conformance with the meeting's approved agenda. - B. The authority of the President is limited to decisions covered by Board policies on governance process and Board-CEO/General Manager linkage, with the exception of (a) employment or termination of a CEO/General Manager and (b) where the Board specifically delegates portions of this authority to others.
 The President is authorized to use any reasonable interpretation of the provisions in these policies. - 1.
-The President is empowered to chair Board meetings with all the commonly accepted power of that position, e.g., ruling, recognizing.

-- 2. The President has no authority to make decisions about policies created by the Board within ends and executive limitations policy areas.
-Therefore, the President has no authority to supervise or direct the CEO/General Manager. - 3.
-The President may represent the Board to outside parties in stating by relaying chairBoard decisions and approved policy statements. interpretations within the area delegated to her or him. - 4.
-The President may delegate this authority but remains accountable for its use. - C. During the absence of the President, the Vice President will preside. - D. The President will generally represent the District when a Commissioner's presence is requested or needed by the CEO/General Manager.
-Individual Board members may be offered specific opportunities to represent the District on official business.
-When visiting local Elected Officials, the Board member whose election district the visit occurs will be offered the opportunity first.
+The President is empowered to chair Board meetings with all the commonly accepted power of that position, e.g., ruling, recognizing. - 2.
+The President has no authority to make decisions about policies created by the Board within ends and executive limitations policy areas.
+Therefore, the President has no authority to supervise or direct the CEO/General Manager.

-2. Vice President's Role.
-The Vice President of the Board shall:

-- A. Perform such duties as are assigned by the President. - B. Have all power and duties of the President in the absence or inability of the President to act. - C. Have all powers and duties of the Secretary in the absence or inability of the Secretary to act, when not otherwise acting as President. - 3.
+- 3. The President may represent the Board to outside parties by relaying Board decisions and approved policy statements. - 4.
+The President may delegate this authority but remains accountable for its use. - C. During the absence of the President, the Vice President will preside. - D. The President will generally represent the District when a Commissioner's presence is requested or needed by the CEO/General Manager. - 2.
+Vice President's Role.
+The Vice President of the Board shall: - A. Perform such duties as are assigned by the President. - B. Have all power and duties of the President in the absence or inability of the President to act. - C. Have all powers and duties of the Secretary in the absence or inability of the Secretary to act, when not otherwise acting as President. - 3.
 Secretary's Role.
 The Secretary shall: - A. Perform all duties incident to the office of Secretary as may be required by law or assigned to such office by motion, rule, or resolution of the Board. - B. When appropriate, attest to instruments and documents duly authorized by the Board. - C. Have all the powers and duties of the President in the absence or inability of both the President and Vice President to act.